nrspring/ConciseValidation/README.md

 Features added May 2015
 - Property names can now also be defined through strings
+- Support for expando objects
+- Support for dynamic objects
+- More unit tests

 Features added December 2014
 - Added validation to determine if a string can be converted to a decimal